shamima-g/github-bot-slack/README.md

 3. You will be redirected to the GitHub OAuth 2.0 access consent screen.
 4. Authorize the connected application.
 5. View success message.
+Note that access token generated is stored in the file's path defined in `TokenLogPath` in Solution's $.Settings
 ---
 #### Get a bot user token from Slack
 1. [Create a new app](https://api.slack.com/apps)